serbekun/algorithms/README.md

 # Algorithms Collection

+## How was created code
+The code was written during training, so it's messy, experimental, and may contain non-working parts.
+Use at your own risk — or for your own amusement.

+## License
+This project is licensed under the Do What The Fuck You Want To Public License (WTFPL) — see the LICENSE file for details.

+# overview
 This repository contains a collection of algorithm implementations in C, Fortran, Python, and Gnuplot.
 Each file demonstrates a specific algorithm or computational method, useful for educational purposes and practical applications.

 ## Table of Contents